makoConstruct/termpose/README.md

 ##termpose
 A dead simple, pretty, machine-readable format for trees of strings.

-###it's like s-expressions, but not
+###It's arguably more regular than s-expressions
-Termpose is extremely regular, but instead of basing all of its data on lists, termpose speaks of terms and their associated sequences, (EG `array(1 2 3 4)`, 'array' is the term, the numbers are the sequence), under the expectation that the host language will interpret sequences as being contained or in some way pertaining to their enclosing term.
+Termpose speaks of terms and their associated sequences, (EG `array(1 2 3 4)`, 'array' is the term, the numbers are the sequence), under the expectation that the host language will interpret sequences as being contained or in some way pertaining to their enclosing term.
 This is a reasonable expectation, considering that even Lisp gives special meaning to the first term of its lists in the majority of cases.
-This eliminates the edge cases of termless empty lists; every entity in the tree has a string at its head.
+This eliminates the edge cases of termless empty lists and heterogynous element types: every entity in the tree is a term with a string at its head.

 Termpose pays attention to indentation.
 Expressions like
 ```